6Asahi9/MLNotes/Section-4/video-2/1-Hypothesis.md

 Since
 y was used in training to find θ, it doesn’t appear in the formula anymore—it’s already "baked into" the model.

+NOTE: x0 and x1... xn are all DIFFERENT FEATURES  (not just different values of the same feature).